Whelpley/gethuman-chatbot/README.md

 ## Feedback

 I'm always seeking to improve.
 If anything is unclear in the code or this guide, or if you have any other comments, drop me an email: whelpley@gmail.com

-( I'm also seeking full-time developer work in the Bay area; if you like what you see here, find me on [LinkedIn](https://www.linkedin.com/in/whelpley) )